Encapsulation Carpet Cleaning

 Many professional carpet cleaners call encapsulation carpet cleaning “encap” or “encapping.”
 Although often misunderstood, the cleaning system has gained tremendous popularity in recent years.

-Encapsulation has been around since the late 1990’s or early 2000’s.
-The method often uses similar equipment as the “Shampoo” method.
-For that reason, many have confused, dismissed and equated it with that method.
-But, encapsulation uses a very new and revolutionary different type of chemistry!
+Encapsulation has been around since the late 1990s or early 2000s.
+The method often uses equipment similar to the “Shampoo” method.
+For that reason, many have confused, dismissed, and equated it with that method.
+It is totally unlike Steam Cleaning, AKA HWE or hot water extraction.

 In and of themselves, many professional cleaning products are inherently sticky.
 After their application, the sticky surfactants are never 100% removed.
 Their sticky residue lingers behind to attract more dirt and soil.

-They complain that their carpets get dirty again very quick!
+They complain that their carpets get dirty again very quickly!
 The culprit is usually due to the left-behind sticky residue!

-What’s the bottom line?
+So, what’s the bottom line?

-·Place a small drop of dish detergent (sticky residue) in the bottom of a shallow dish or saucer.
+Place a small drop of dish detergent (sticky residue) in the bottom of a shallow dish or saucer.
 Using artificial maple syrup (sticky residue) is another test option.

-·Pour a lot of black pepper over the dried detergent/encap mixture.
+Pour a lot of black pepper over the dried detergent/encap mixture.